 alike.
 While it’s not fancy, you can see the fireworks from this

-Hotel, and hoof it to White Cap for tubing, ice skating, and pub fare at the
+Hotel, dine at Camp in the lobby, or hoof it to White Cap for tubing, ice skating, and pub fare at the

 Killington Grand Resort Hotel

 Whether you choose a standard room or a penthouse suite, this